Remote Patient Monitoring in Washington.

 How does RPM work for providers in Washington?

-Remote Patient Monitoring (RPM) is fully available to Washington providers through Medicare CPT codes 99453, 99454, 99457, 99458.
+Remote Patient Monitoring (RPM) is available to Washington providers through Medicare CPT codes 99453, 99454, 99457, 99458.
 Medicare covers RPM federally at uniform rates.
 Apple Health provides full supplementary coverage for dual-eligible patients.
-CCN Health provides FDA-cleared cellular devices, automated EHR documentation, and 24/7 clinical monitoring for Washington practices and facilities implementing RPM programs.
+With 1.3M residents aged 65+ (16% of the population) and high prevalence of heart disease, diabetes, depression, Washington has strong demand for continuous vital sign monitoring.
+CCN Health provides FDA-cleared cellular devices and automated EHR documentation — integrating with 5+ major health systems including Providence and MultiCare Health System implementing RPM programs.
+As an Interstate Medical Licensure Compact member, Washington facilitates cross-state RPM delivery.

 Medicare Billing